We have very exciting news for all of the project managers out there: Core now has Gantt charts!

 Gantt charts are an incredibly useful tool for organizing activities and resources along a timeline.
 With them, you can create a graphic representation of a project schedule in order to understand and manage team members’ responsibilities.
 They enable you to view and rapidly make changes to employees’ assignments as well as set dependencies between tasks.
 You can see how these components relate to the larger project timeline and assess the progress of everything in real time.

 Gantt charts serve many purposes, all of which lead up to better efficiency, happier employees and clients, and more profitable projects.

 - Quickly Understand Complex Information: Because a Gantt chart is a visual tool that centralizes different moving parts, it lets you rapidly understand information that can otherwise seem complicated.
 It shows you who will perform a task, when they’ll do it, and how that work relates to the entire project.
 Core’s charts also enable you to easily see how many allocated hours have been used for a specific task, so you can judge your team’s progress.

 - Plan Resources More Easily: Given this easy-to-understand view, you can easily see which resources (i.e., employees, vendors, or groups of employees or vendors) are working on what.
 Moreover, you’re able to easily modify schedules.
 If a project or task gets delayed for any amount of time, all you have to do is drag a phase towards the right side of the screen.

-- Improve Productivity and Collaboration: Since Gantt charts highlight task timelines and the dependencies between them, team members get a better understanding of how their work fits together.
+- Improve Productivity and Collaboration: These charts highlight task timelines and the dependencies between them, team members will get a better understanding of how their work fits together.
 This motivates them to stay on task and communicate with everyone else.
 Consequently, efficiency improves and no one gets left in the dark.

 How Gantt Charts Work in Core